Fortuna Mining: History

-Operations
+Current Operations

-As of 2024, Fortuna has five operating mines.
+As of 2025, Fortuna has three operating mines.

 The Séguéla Mine in Côte d’Ivoire is an open-pit gold mine that poured its first gold in May 2023.
-In 2023, Séguéla produced 78,617 ounces of gold.
+In 2024, Séguéla produced 137,781 ounces of gold.

 The Company’s underground Yaramoko gold mine has been producing since 2016 with mining currently taking place at Zone 55.
 Yaramoko is located in the Hounde greenstone belt region in the Province of Bale in southwestern Burkina Faso.
 In 2023, Yaramoko produced 117,711 ounces of gold.

 The Lindero Mine is an open-pit gold mine located in the province of Salta, Argentina.
 In 2016, Fortuna acquired the development-stage project, and poured first gold in October 2020.
-In 2023, the mine produced 101,238 ounces of gold.
+In 2024, the mine produced 97,287 ounces of gold.

 The San Jose Mine is an underground silver-gold mine located in the state of Oaxaca in southern Mexico and began commercial production in September 2011.
 In 2023, the mine produced 4.7 million ounces of silver and 28,559 ounces of gold.
 In March 2024, Fortuna announced plans to close the mine by the end of the year, but that date was pushed to 2025 after the discovery of additional veins.
 In early 2025, Fortuna sold Compañia Minera Cuzcatlán, which operated the mine, to the Mexican company Minas del Balsas.

 In January 2010, Fortuna signed a 15-year renewable agreement with the Municipality of Ocotlan to refurbish and operate an idle grey water treatment plant in exchange for use of residual grey water at the San Jose Mine.
 Fortuna modernized the facility, including replacing pumps and motors with more energy efficient equipment.
 In October 2010, the plant became fully operational, and it is now one of only two wastewater treatment plants in the State of Oaxaca that produce water of sufficient quality for reuse.
 80 percent of the treated water is used for the San Jose mine.
 The remaining 20 percent is reused for public services, including irrigation of the local community’s green areas, and supplying toilet tanks in the local municipal market.

 The Caylloma Mine is an underground silver, gold, lead, and zinc mine located approximately 220 kilometers northwest of the Arequipa Department in southern Peru.
 Its commercial products are silver-lead and zinc concentrates.
 Fortuna acquired the Caylloma Mine in 2005 and relaunched operations in 2006 after modernizing the processing plant.
-In 2023, the mine produced 1.2 million ounces of silver, 40.9 million pounds of lead and 55.1 million pounds of zinc.
+In 2024, the mine produced 1.2 million ounces of silver, 39.6 million pounds of lead and 51.9 million pounds of zinc.